 We can help you to obtain sole physical / legal custody or joint physical / legal custody of the child.
 If you are denied physical custody, we can work to secure visitation rights that will allow you to have quality parenting time with your child and allow your relationship to thrive.

 No child custody arrangement is permanent.
 Child custody is always subject to being modified.
 If you are not satisfied with your current child custody arrangement, contact Charles R. Ullman & Associates.
 We can put our skill and experience to work for you.

 If you reached a parenting agreement with the child’s other parent outside of court, then the sole matter in a child custody modification will be to determine what arrangement will serve the best interests of the child.
 If the child’s custody resulted from a court order, then you will need to show “changed circumstances” that have adversely affected the child.

 We can review your situation and determine how to best meet your child custody objectives.

 In North Carolina, grandparents may seek child custody.
 In certain circumstances, the grandparents may be entitled to visitation rights.

 To have standing to sue for custody of the child, the grandparent must demonstrate the unfitness of the child’s parents or show neglect of the child.
 Grandparents may be granted visitation rights if they can show that the child’s parents are in an ongoing custody dispute and that visitation would serve the child’s best interests.

 We provide you respected, experienced and knowledgeable divorce and family law attorneys.
-Charles Ullman and Jennifer R. Smith are certified by the North Carolina Bar as a Specialist in Family Law.
+Charles Ullman is certified by the North Carolina Bar as a Specialist in Family Law.
 Trust us to help you through the legal process efficiently and effectively.